Children's attractions at Canada's Wonderland: Nickelodeon Central

 Nickelodeon Central is another children's section of the park carved out of part of Hanna-Barbera Land in 2003.
 It replaced "Bedrock", a Flintstones-themed area of Hanna-Barbera Land.
 Only the bumper cars were kept, turned into the Rugrats Toonpike.
 The Barney's Burgers restaurant was de-themed, and turned into a Pizza Pizza.
 The rides and area have a Nickelodeon theme.
 It also includes the rides Wild Thornberries Tree Top Lookout, Jimmy Neutron's Brainwasher, Dora's Dune Buggies.
 The area also had various signage of Nickelodeon characters from a specific show on them, with one side featuring a random quote on it.

 The first ride accident in the park's history was August 23, 2003, when the Jimmy Neutron Brainwasher fell apart.
 Three children were sent to hospital as a precautionary measure.

 A Nickelodeon Central section is also found at the other Cedar Fair theme parks of Carowinds (in 2003), Kings Dominion (in 2000), Kings Island (in 2001 and then expanded to Nickelodeon Universe in 2006), and California's Great America (in 2003).
 It is also found at the Australia theme park of Dreamworld, where through an alliance with Nickelodeon, they created a Nickelodeon Central in 2002 based on a similar concept on the Paramount Parks theme parks.
 As with most things "Nickelodeon", the word is often shorted to "Nick" and hence the area is often called "Nick Central".
 Nickelodeon Central is unrelated to the Nickelodeon Universe at the Mall of America in Minnesota.

 Cedar Fair Entertainment Company acquired Paramount Parks from Viacom in 2006, for $1.24 Billion.
 In an August 2007 article with FunWorld, the International Association of Amusement Parks and Attractions (IAAPA) magazine, they said that they were excited about the Nickelodeon and Hanna-Barbera licenses, pointing out that the model for their children's areas was Kings Island's Nickelodeon Universe.

 Nickelodeon Central was closed down following the end of the 2009 operating season, and was replaced by Planet Snoopy in 2010.

 Planet Snoopy

 Planet Snoopy opened in 2010 as a replacement for Hanna-Barbera land.
+As of 2026, the rides 'Snoopy vs Red Baron' and 'Snoopy's Space Race' are available to all, while 'Snoopy's Revolution' and 'Snoopy's Racing Railway' require a supervising companion.